🧒 Explain Like I'm 5

 Definition

-- Random Assignment: Users are randomly assigned to either group A or group B to eliminate bias and ensure valid results.
+- Randomization: Participants are randomly assigned to either the A version or the B version to ensure unbiased results.

 Comparison